Could I Be Autistic? What It Means, What It Doesn’t, and Why It’s Okay to Ask

 You Are Not Broken.
 You Are Wired Differently—and That Might Be Your Superpower.

-Being autistic doesn’t mean you’re doomed to a life of struggle.
-It might mean you need to move through the world a little differently.
-That’s not a flaw—it’s a feature.
-Many autistic people have incredible strengths: deep focus, unique problem-solving, unmatched honesty, and powerful intuition.
+Being autistic doesn't doom you to a life of struggle.
+It might mean you move through the world a little differently.
+That's not a flaw — that's a feature.

 If you're questioning, you're already doing the brave work of getting to know yourself more fully.
-And you're not alone—you're part of a growing, thriving, deeply resilient community.
+And you're not alone — you're part of a growing, thriving, deeply resilient community.

 Ready to take the next step?
 Visit www.curiousmindcounseling.com or email me at info@curiousmindcounseling.com to schedule a free consultation.